MicrosoftDocs/dynamics365smb-docs/business-central/finance-sustainability-accounts-ledger.md

 ## Chart of sustainability accounts

-The **chart of sustainability accounts** (CoSA) forms the foundational structured list that is used to record all emissions data.
-It serves as a framework that categorizes and organizes **sustainability accounts** based on their attributes, such as the scope or other groupings.
+The chart of sustainability accounts (CoSA) forms the foundational structured list that is used to record all emissions data.
+It serves as a framework that categorizes and organizes sustainability accounts based on their attributes, such as the scope or other groupings.
 Each account is typically assigned a unique code or number for easy reference and tracking.
-It has the same structure as a traditional **chart of accounts** but is customized specifically to monitor sustainability-related data and metrics in an organization.
+It has the same structure as a traditional chart of accounts but is customized specifically to monitor sustainability-related data and metrics in an organization.

-Users can add **sustainability account categories** and **sustainability account subcategories** to define how the system behaves.
-In this way, tThey can select dedicated emissions to track, emission factors, formulas, and similar configurations.
+Users can add sustainability account categories and sustainability account subcategories to define how the system behaves.
+In this way, they can select dedicated emissions to track, emission factors, formulas, and similar configurations.

 > [!NOTE]
 > Based on the greenhouse gas (GHG) standards, there are three emission scopes: